 - 4.2.
 These requirements are calculated as: - (i) that element of the proposed Capital Programme not financed by specific grant, Capital receipts or earmarked balances: - (ii) less the Annual Revenue Provision, as calculated by reference to the Capital Finance and Accounting Regulations 2008 (as considered in section 5). - 4.3 The table shows that the in-year Capital financing requirement during the three year period is negative.
-This reflects the Authority's capacity to support the Capital programme without the need to borrow additional amounts until a full Capital programme is developed, when there is the prospect of an additional borrowing requirement to fulfil the Capital programme thereafter. - 4.4 The current position is a product of previous decisions to use cash arising from available reserves and balances to negate the need to borrow.
-With historically and abnormally low Bank Rates, the avoidance of new external borrowing has reduced costs in the short term and reduced longer term exposure to interest rate and credit risk. - 4.5 The prospect of returning to borrowing in the future to fulfil a Capital programme will be kept under review in light of changes to the requirements for Capital expenditure that may be made before then.
+This reflects the Authority's capacity to support the Capital programme. - 4.4 The current position is a product of previous decisions to use cash arising from available reserves and balances to negate the need to borrow.
+With historically and abnormally low Bank Rates, the avoidance of new external borrowing has reduced costs in the short term and reduced longer term exposure to interest rate and credit risk. - 4.5 Separately the Authority will borrow additional funds from the PWLB to replenish the cash position with St Helens Council and to provide an additional cash balance for the Authority.
+At the time of writing the details of this arrangement was still being developed, the principles were approved by the Authority in November 2018. - 4.5 The prospect of returning to borrowing in the future to fulfil a Capital programme will be kept under review in light of changes to the requirements for Capital expenditure that may be made before then.
 Given the likelihood of increases in borrowing rates, albeit the timing remains uncertain, there is a risk that any future borrowing may attract higher rates than are currently available. - 4.6 Given the prevailing uncertainty the continuing need for caution will underpin the Authority's approach to Treasury Management via St Helens Council.
 Where conditions are considered to have changed so that they could have an impact on the Authority's underlying financial position Members will be advised and their views sought on which option available provides the most appropriate course of action for the Authority.